-Yep, there is!
-All you need for this glue-free, deep pore cleansing, DIY Charcoal Mask are a few ingredients: unflavored gelatin or agar powder (vegan jelly), and detox superstars activated charcoal and calcium bentonite clay.
-This DIY Charcoal Mask is extremely effective in cleaning pores.
+This DIY charcoal mask is extremely effective in cleansing pores.
 How effective??!
-Scroll down and take a look at the blackheads and whiteheads that the mask pulled out on my dear hubby’s nose.
+Scroll down and take a look at the blackheads and whiteheads that the mask pulled out on my dear husband’s nose.
 (He was such a good sport.
 Thank you, honey!)
-This DIY Charcoal Mask is shockingly easy and cheap to make.
-And most of all it does an amazing job at cleansing pores and your face.
+This peel off DIY charcoal mask is shockingly easy and cheap to make.
+And most of all it does an amazing job at cleansing pores on the face.

 Prep Time: 15 minutes

 Yields: 1 use for your entire face

 Ingredients for Peel Off DIY Charcoal Mask, No Glue

 - Calcium Bentonite Clay – 1/2 teaspoon.
 I use Aztec Secret Indian Healing Clay.
 DON’T let your calcium bentonite clay touch any metal items, like utensils or containers.
 Metal interacts with the clay, making it less effective.

 - Activated Charcoal – 1 teaspoon.
 I use Zen Activated Charcoal.